capitano-futuro/hello-world/README.md

 What is your opinion on Verge, Horizon?

+Do you want to give us a best-pratice approach to private crypto transactions with the technology available today?

 paragraph 1: [a dozen? is that true? one FAQ down below speaks about 4 ways, that you know and refering to the articles]